jasonjson/jasonjson.github.io/_posts/2015-10-21-word-break.markdown

 ---
 layout: post
-title: Word Break
+title: 139 - Word Break
 date: 2015-10-21 12:34:38.000000000 -04:00
 tags:
 - Leetcode
 categories:
-- DFS Backtracking
 - Dynamic Programming
 author: Jason
 ---
-<p><strong><em>Given a string s and a dictionary of words dict, determine if s can be break into a space-separated sequence of one or more dictionary words.</em></strong></p>
+**Given a string s and a dictionary of words dict, determine if s can be break into a space-separated sequence of one or more dictionary words.**

 ``` java
 public class Solution {
     public boolean wordBreak(String s, Set<String> wordDict) {
         if (wordDict == null || wordDict.size() == 0) return false;

         int maxLen = 0;
         for (String word : wordDict) {
             maxLen = Math.max(maxLen, word.length());